flaupretre/terraform-ssh-tunnel/README.md

 ### AWS CLI

-The 'ssm' gateway type requires AWS CLI to be installed and configured (the profile whose name is passed as 'aws_profile' must be defined).
+The 'ssm' gateway type requires AWS CLI to be installed and configured (if a profile name is passed as 'ssm_profile', it must be defined).

 The EC2 gateway instance must run an SSM agent configured to allow SSM SSH sessions and permissions must be set accordingly.
 IAM policies must also allow access from the EC2 gateway to the target host & port.